trungleviet-agilityio/backend-training/docker-practice/docs/how_to_guide/local_setup.md

 2. **Virtual environment not activated**: Make sure you see `(docker-practice)` in your terminal prompt
 3. **Pre-commit hooks failing**: Run `pre-commit run --all-files` to see detailed error messages
 4. **Package installation issues**: Make sure `uv` is installed and up to date
+5. **Commit signing issues**:
+   - Check if GPG agent is running
+   - Verify GPG key is properly configured
+   - Ensure GitHub has your public GPG key

 ### Getting Help
 - Check the project README.md for additional information
 - Review Django documentation for Django-specific issues
 - Check pre-commit documentation for hook-related issues
+- Review GitHub's GPG documentation for signing issues

 ## Project Structure
 ```